Which Number Is Divisible By 3

 100a + 10b + c ≡ (1 * a) + (1 * b) + c (mod 3)

 This simplifies to a + b + c (mod 3).
-Therefore, the original number and the sum of its digits have the same remainder when divided by 3.
+So, the original number and the sum of its digits have the same remainder when divided by 3.
 If the sum of the digits is divisible by 3, then the original number is also divisible by 3.

 Historical Context

 The history of divisibility rules dates back to ancient civilizations, where mathematicians sought efficient methods for arithmetic calculations.
-The divisibility rule for 3, in particular, has been known and used for centuries.
+Also, the divisibility rule for 3, in particular, has been known and used for centuries.
 Ancient cultures, including the Babylonians and Greeks, developed various methods for simplifying numerical computations, and divisibility rules were a natural outcome of these efforts.

 Expanding the Concept: Beyond Single Numbers